Book an appointment using SetMore

 What does it mean to have your child placed into care outside your home during a CPS case?

-There are many different outcomes for placing your child when they are removed from your house.
-For one, if you do not reside with your child another parent, then they may be able to how's your child temporarily during your CPS case.
+There are many different outcomes for placing your child when they are removed from your home.
+For example, if you do not live with another parent, they may be able to provide temporary housing for your child during your CPS case.
 If this is not an option, then your parents, siblings, or another extended family may be able to step in to care for your child; however, as a last resort, foster care is available as well where your child could stay with a family unrelated to you to ensure that your child is kept safe throughout a CPS case.

 In going through this process with you and your family, CPS will consider several factors before deciding with you.
 First and foremost, on the mind of a CPS caseworker will be the safety of your child.
 Ultimately, children are only removed from a home when their physical safety and well-being are seriously jeopardized.
 As a result, your child's ability to remain safe throughout a CPS case is of paramount importance.